ImageMagick v6 Examples --

 This is sort of an averaged difference.
 White on white will produce black (no difference), the same with black on black.
 However grey on grey will produce a grey result.
 White and black naturally still produce white (maximum difference).

-Another way of looking at this is that bright image regions cause inversion to the respective other layer, very dark regions change nothing at all.
-In this fact, the compose method is the same as 'Difference' (see previous).
+Another way of looking at this is that bright image regions cause inversion to the respective other layer.
+Very dark regions change nothing at all.
+In this manner the Exclusion method is the same as 'Difference' (see previous).

 One use for this operator is to multiply 'biased gradients' such as used for Displacement Maps.
 These are gradients where a 50% gray value is thought of as being 'zero' with darker colors representing a 'negative' value, and lighter colors representing a 'positive' value, with the values ranging from -1 to +1.
 See Multiply Biased Gradients, for details.

-This method is also related to how Xor composition blending operator handles the alpha transparency values in images.
+This method is also closely related to how the Xor composition blending operator handles the alpha transparency values.

 [IM Output] [IM Output]